-For decades Five Valleys has successfully protected western Montana's natural legacy through the generosity of our supporters, the confidence of our community, and the trust of our partners.
+For over 50 years Five Valleys has successfully protected western Montana's natural legacy through the generosity of our supporters, the confidence of our community, and the trust of our partners.
 By maintaining a commitment to transparently conducting our work we believe we best honor those who contribute to our success.
-Here are few ways we do that.
+Here are few ways we do that:

 In accordance with Montana law, Five Valleys reports all of our new conservation easements to the County Clerk and Recorder.
 That information is then passed on to the State, becoming part of the publicly accessible CADASTRAL geographic information database.
 Note that there can be a delay of up to one year before new conservation easements are incorporated into this database.

 Five Valleys undergoes an annual independent financial audit that is presented directly to our Finance Committee and Board of Directors.
 The information derived from this audit is summarized in our annual report and presented in detail in our annual IRS Form 990.
 You can view a public copy of our IRS Form 990 via Guide Star.

 Five Valleys provides a list of our annual financial supporters in our Annual Report.
 We respect the wishes of those who wish to make their charitable gifts anonymously.